bfut/ReaScripts/README.md

 # ReaScripts
 ReaScripts for REAPER, written by bfut.
-Only Reaper v5.70 (or higher) is required.
+Only Reaper v5.95 (or higher) is required, unless noted otherwise.

 #### Installation
 Copy and paste this URL in Extensions > [ReaPack](https://github.com/cfillion/reapack) > Import a repository: